viur-framework/flare/docs/html5.md

 ### @html5.tag

-Decorator to register a sub-class of `html5.Widget` either under its class-name or an associated tag-name.
+Decorator to register a sub-class of `html5.Widget` either under its class-name, or an associated tag-name.

 Examples:
 ```python